20 One-Hit Wonders Every '80s Kid Remembers

 Not only is this song one of the highest-charting reggae-pop tunes ever recorded, but it's actually based on a real street!
 (No shade to "Funkytown.")
 As Eddy Grant revealed in an interview with The Guardian, “On the way home one night [in London] … I saw Electric Avenue on a street sign, and thought: ‘What a fantastic song title.’”
 But it didn't just make a great title—it made for an equally good song, with Grant’s deep baritone voice and a thumping electronic groove taking charge.
 When it was released in the early '80s, Electric Avenue seemed like some place in the distant future, where everybody is dressed like Flash Gordon and dancing is the main form of communication.
 Sounds awesome, right?

 "Tainted Love" by Soft Cell

 Synthpop duo Soft Cell was looking for a “throwaway cover song” to record when they settled on the 1964 soul staple "Tainted Love" by Gloria Jones.
 What they couldn't have realized at the time, though, is that they'd end up making the biggest—and unfortunately, only—hit of their career.

 Even though it was released in 1979, "Video Killed the Radio Star" was the song that literally launched MTV in 1981—its accompanying video was the first to play on the 24-hour music channel ever.
-While the two-man band that is The Buggles never had another song that even came close to touching the success of "Video Killed the Radio Star," the song remains one of those '80s hits that elicits instant nostalgia.
+While the two-man band that is The Buggles never had another song that even came close to touching the success of “Video Killed the Radio Star," the song remains one of those '80s hits that elicits instant nostalgia.
 Not to mention, it was eerily prescient: How did they know that video would indeed kill the radio star?!
-And for more hit artists of the here and now, here are The 21 Most Talented Musicians Under 21.
+And for more throwbacks, here are 20 Funny Things People in the 1980s Were Totally Guilty of Doing.